peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 ## Rationale About The Unsigned Status Assertion Errors

 To mitigate potential resource exhaustion attacks where an adversary could issue hundreds of fake Status Assertion Requests to force an Issuer to sign numerous Status Assertion Errors, it is advisable to set the header parameter`alg` value to `none` for Status Assertion Errors that do not require signatures.
 This approach conserves computational resources and prevents abuse, especially in scenarios where the Issuer's implementation could be vulnerable to resource exhaustion attacks.
-However, even if it is out of the scopes of this specification determine in which the Status Error Assertion signatures are necessary, when the Issuer signs the Status Assertion Errors the Client that received them MUST validate the signature.
+However, even if it is out of the scopes of this specification determine in which the Status Error Assertion signatures are necessary, when the Issuer signs the Status Assertion Errors the Holder that received them MUST validate the signature.

 ## Status Assertion Error Values